redis/docs/content/develop/get-started/redis-in-ai.md

 Machine learning frameworks leverage Redis for:

-- **Message Queuing**: Ensures smooth communication between components.
+- **Message Queuing**: ensures smooth communication between components.
-- **State Management**: Tracks conversation states for real-time interactions.
+- **State Management**: tracks conversation states for real-time interactions.

 Refer to [Semantic Image-Based Queries Using LangChain and Redis](https://redis.io/learn/howtos/solutions/vector/image-summary-search) for a detailed guide.
 To expand your knowledge, enroll in the [Redis as a Vector Database course](https://redis.io/university/courses/ru402/), where you'll learn about integrations with tools like LangChain, LlamaIndex, FeatureForm, Amazon Bedrock, and AzureOpenAI.